 4 Must-Read Sequels

-Davies wowed us with her blend of emotion, humor, and economics in The Lemonade War, and the sequel is just as thought-provoking, with Evan and Jessie and their peers putting one of their classmates on trial for stealing.
+Davies wowed us with her blend of emotion, humor, and economics in The Lemonade War and its sequels, The Lemonade Crime and The Bell Bandit.
+The fourth book in the series is just as thought-provoking, with Evan and Jessie investigating mysterious and poetic candy hearts that appear on Valentine's Day.

-If you fell in love with fearless Mosca and her goose, Saracen, in Fly by Night, you'll adore their latest adventure, in which the duo becomes trapped in a town that undergoes some radical changes at sunset.
+If you fell in love with fearless Mosca and her goose, Saracen, in Fly by Night, you'll adore this adventure, in which the duo becomes trapped in a town that undergoes some radical changes at sunset.

 We first met Doug Swieteck as the troublemaker in The Wednesday Wars.
 Now we're fortunate enough to get to know him better in this deeply moving, funny novel about Doug's seventh-grade year in 1960s upstate New York.
 A winner!

 4. The Last Little Blue Envelope by Maureen Johnson.
 Grades 7 and up